Vientiane Travel Guide

 In need, as the culinary hub of the country together with Luang Prabang, Vientiane is boasting excellent Lao food to both locals and tourists.

 What to See and Do in Vientiane?

-Being the capital of Laos, Vientiane still makes visitor to feel like a small town with relaxed and serene vibe.
+Being the capital of Laos, Vientiane still makes visitors feel like a small town with a relaxed and serene vibe.
 Used to be a French trading post, you can feel the influence of French architecture in Vientiane, from the old French quarter to Patuxai – a Laotian version of the famous Arc de Triomphe in Paris, etc. Besides, Buddhist temples galore and fabulous natural beauty also make this city a must-see stop on any Laos trip.
-Let’s explore a number of top attractions in Vientiane that make it the perfect place to spend for a few days.
+Let’s explore a number of top attractions in Vientiane that make it the perfect place to spend a few days.

 Patuxay – Arc de Triomphe

 Known as Victory Gate, Patuxay is a Laotian version of the Arc de Triomphe in Paris, lying on Lane Xang Avenue.
 This is considered one of the most beautiful symbols of the capital Vientiane to commemorative the Lao people who sacrificed their lives in the battles for national independence.
 You can also climb to the top for great views over Vientiane from the viewing area.

 Called the Vientiane Great Stupa, Pha That Luang is Laos’ most important cultural monument, both for its Buddhist significance, and as a symbol of its powerful ancient royal kingdoms.
 Visitors can wander the surrounding, admire the massive reclining golden Buddha or simply relax in the peaceful gardens.
 In mid-November of every year, Boun That Luang – Laos’s most important Buddhist festival is held here, attracting thousands of Buddhist followers to come, celebrate and pay their respects.